sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Lipton cup-o-soups and similar packets amount to very little by themselves, but make a great base for home made soups (see my Chicken and Veggie Soup recipe).

 • Spruce up crackers and bread by putting a spread on such as peanut butter, almond butter, etc. Do the same with dried fruit.
 It's a tad heavy but makes a nutritious and tasty lunch snack.
+These spreads can be carried in a reused 7 ounce container that cream cheeses, pestos, etc come in.
+Alternatively, if the spread is not too thick, one could use the bottom filling squeeze tubes that are available at most outdoor stores.

 • For a non-cook desert, or whenever you have a sweet tooth, try dried pineapple, cherries, apricots or plums.
 These are mouth-watering and healthy substitutes for candy and other products containing refined sugar.